Qatar Airways CEO sees no need for Boeing mid-market jet

-PARIS Qatar Airways does not see any need for Boeing (BA.N) to make a mid-market jet, saying it could instead tweak the 787-8, the airline's chief executive said on Monday.
+PARIS (Reuters) - Qatar Airways does not see any need for Boeing (BA.N) to make a mid-market jet, saying it could instead tweak the 787-8, the airline's chief executive said on Monday.

 Boeing is studying a gap in the market between narrow-body jets and long-haul aircraft for a potential new plane that could seat 220 to 270 passengers.